 Puzzle Answer from Previous Page

-For more information on sudoku and related topics, check out the links on the next page.
+For more information on sudoku and related topics, check out the links below.

 More Great Links

 - "The World's Most Infectious Puzzle."
 The Week Magazine. http://theweekmagazine.com/article.aspx?id=1271

 - How to solve Su Doku: tips http://theory.tifr.res.in/~sgupta/sudoku/algo.html